Multi-zone deployment

 Organizations

 An organization defines a security boundary that encloses infrastructure resources to be administered together.
 All organizations in GDC air-gapped 1.13 and later running on Hardware 3.0 provide both a global API and zonal API to allow for the creation of both global and zonal resources within the organization.
-In the Preview release of Multi-zone, project and service resources that reside in your organization's zones must be updated in each zone independently.
+At this time, project and service resources that reside in your organization's zones must be updated in each zone independently.

 When creating a global organization, the operator can configure your zones and zonal settings, such as storage and workload servers.